numard/myconfigs/README.md

 myconfigs
 =========

-Some useful configs i use
+Some configs i use...i find them useful, YMMV